JJJJJJack/go-template-docx/README.md

 ```
 > both are evaluated in the same way by the template, except for the `A` field that needs to be present in the struct to not return errors in the template, these value types covers most of the common use cases

-and this is the templated docx file that we load into the `DocxTemplate`:
+and this is the templated docx file that we load into the `docxTemplate`:
 ![](https://github.com/JJJJJJack/jubilant-fortnight/blob/main/go-template-docx/docx-template-example.png)

 with respectively the `Series 1` "Clustered Column" chart